Lawn Maintenance For New Homes

-If you have purchased one of the many new homes in St.Louis, you know that this can come with some obstacles to overcome; fortunately, having the lawn that all of your neighbors envy is something that anyone can accomplish!
-Establishing and maintaining a thick, green and lush lawn is not something that takes hours and hours of research and dedication every week.
-The best way to accomplish this is to look at your lawn like you do your vehicle, using a wholistic approach.
-Your lawn requires preventative care such as fertilizing and aerating, just like your car needs oil changes.
-As with most things in life, there is not one simple step to lawn maintenance.
+If you have purchased one of the many new homes in St.Louis, you know that this can come with some obstacles to overcome; fortunately, having the lawn your neighbors envy is something anyone can accomplish!
+Establishing and maintaining a thick, green, lush lawn does not take hours and hours of research and dedication every week.
+Using a holistic approach, the best way to accomplish this is to look at your lawn like you do your vehicle.
+Your lawn requires preventative care, such as fertilizing and aerating, just like your car needs oil changes.
+As with most things in life, there is more than a straightforward step to lawn maintenance.

 Water Your Lawn Regularly

-The first step to having the best lawn in your neighborhood, is to WATER WATER WATER.
+The first step to having the best lawn in your neighborhood is to WATER WATER WATER.
 Newly laid sod requires hours of water every day for the first 2-3 weeks for the sod to properly take root into the soil.
 Most new homes in St. Louis receive sod that is a cool season grass, typically a blend of fescue grass.
-This type of grass is a great fit for our climate, as it does not require the high amount of water that other grasses need to survive in the heat of Summer, such as Kentucky Bluegrass.
-It also retains a nice green color throughout the winter compared to some of the warm season grasses like Zoysia, which turns an unappealing yellow in the colder months of the year.
-The best part about having a lawn that is fescue based, is that if you decide at any time that you want to transition your turf into a different type of grass, it will allow you to do this without fighting against whatever seed you go with.
+This type of grass is an excellent fit for our climate, as it does not require the high amount of water that other grasses need to survive in the heat of Summer, such as in Kentucky Bluegrass.
+It also retains a nice green color throughout the winter compared to some warm-season grasses like Zoysia, which turns an unappealing yellow in the year’s colder months.
+The best part about having a lawn that is fescue based is that if you decide at any time that you want to transition your turf into a different type of grass, it will allow you to do this without fighting against whatever seed you go with.

 How Often Should I Mow My Lawn?